-You need to learn to read Japanese, right?
-But you've found out that hiragana is the first stage and it's got you worried!
+You need to read and write Japanese, right?
+But you've found out that hiragana is the first stage, and it's got you worried!

 You've probably heard about mnemonics for learning vocabulary in a foreign language and wanted to know more.
-Well, the good news is that a similar technique works for learning hiragana too.
+Well, the good news is that a similar technique works if you want to learn hiragana too.

 And the best part is that using a special process will let you do it in record time.

 Prepare to enter a magical realm of speed-learning, one of the sticking points that lock thousands, if not millions, of people out of the Japanese language.